 The Adopt a Wreck scheme is part of the wider Dive with a Purpose initiative introduced in 2000 which received funding from the Heritage Lottery Fund through the Diving into History Project.

 The scheme serves as a way of encouraging the public to actively record the sites they are visiting and everyone who has adopted a site is encouraged to submit their work for the annual Adopt a Wreck Award.

 What kind of sites can I adopt?

-While the title suggests, it is most common for dive clubs to adopt a shipwreck however other types of sites can be adopted such as planes, tanks and maritime infrastructure.
+As the title suggests, it is most common for dive clubs to adopt a shipwreck however other types of sites can be adopted such as planes, tanks and maritime infrastructure.
 On land there is a range of harbour works and buildings with nautical connections, coastal habitations, hulks and other material of archaeological interest that can be adopted too.

 How to adopt a site